RockHardJim/CineStream-PoC/README.md

 ## Steps To Setup The Project
 1. In the projects root folder, run `composer install`  to install dependencies
-2. Create a MySQL or Postgress database
+2. Create a MySQL or PostgreSQL database
 3. Create an `.env` file and paste the following into it
 > make sure to fill in the database values correctly